Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Introduction

 \subparagraph*{Organization of the paper.} In Section~\ref{sec:problem}, we start with a formal problem definition.
-Then, in Section~\ref{sec:feasible} we will first characterize feasible instances by providing necessary conditions and then present all cases where instances with a directed symmetric tree topology can be easily solved.
+Then, in Section~\ref{sec:feasible} we will first characterize feasible instances by providing a necessary and sufficient condition and then present all cases where instances with a bidirected tree topology can be easily solved.
 We will also discuss in more detail the special case of a given period $\Delta = 2$.
-In Section~\ref{sec:hardness}, we give our hardness results for the remaining instances with a directed symmetric tree topology.
+In Section~\ref{sec:hardness}, we give our hardness results for the remaining instances with a directed bidirected tree topology.
 Finally, we conclude in Section~\ref{sec:conclusions} with a summary and suggestions for future work.